futakw/starter-academic/content/publication/8_QTAFT/index.md

 ---
-title: "[ACMMM'25] Quality Text, Robust Vision: The Role of Language in Enhancing Visual Robustness of Vision-Language Models"
+title: "Quality Text, Robust Vision: The Role of Language in Enhancing Visual Robustness of Vision-Language Models"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here